Best Refurbished Phones Android Central 2021

 The Pixel 3a is the best refurbished phone

-When Google launched the Pixel 3a last year, there was much fanfare as it seemed that Google was changing up the game plan.
+When Google launched the Pixel 3a in 2019, there was much fanfare as it seemed that Google was changing up the game plan.
 Now that the Pixel 4a and Pixel 5 have arrived, it's clear that this is the case as Google is opting to take over the budget market instead of competing with the likes of Samsung and Apple and other flagship models.

 The Pixel 3a packs an impressive wallop, providing the same camera as was found on the Pixel 3 and 3 XL.
 Along with a design that is comfortable to hold and still familiar to just about every Android user.
 Sure, the spec-sheet isn't the latest, and the Pixel 4a is cheaper than the 3a was, but the 3a gets the leg up in the refurbished market.
 Plus, Google still plans on supporting this device until May 2022 at the earliest.

 Want something a bit more flashy?
-Check out the OnePlus 7T or Galaxy Note 10
+Check out the OnePlus 7T or Galaxy S20 FE

 If you're someone who wants to save a few bucks and get a device that is flashy and will still turn heads, there's no better way to go other than OnePlus or Samsung.
 The OnePlus 7T is still being sold as new at T-Mobile and OnePlus, and for good reason.
 You're getting a sleek design with a stunning AMOLED display equipped with a 90Hz display.
 There are no hole-punches to be concerned with, and the glass back has a texture that is simply comfortable to hold.